Luckyisrael/blockradar-sdk/CONTRIBUTING.md

 5. Optionally add an example in `examples/`

 ## Branching & Commits
+- Do not push directly to `main`
-- Use feature branches: `feat/<short-feature-name>`
+- Use feature branches: `feat/<short-feature-name>`, `fix/<short>`, etc.
+- Push to `develop` (or a feature branch) and open PRs into `main`
+- Require at least 1 review approval and all tests passing
-- Follow Conventional Commits:
+- Prefer squash-and-merge with Conventional Commit PR titles:
   - `feat(module): add X`
   - `fix(module): correct Y`
   - `docs: update README`